Meet our dedicated board members!

 Katherine Rhodes Fields, a native of Mississippi, is an artist whose work cross-pollinates traditional printmaking with contemporary processes, such as non-toxic intaglio, photography, digital media and installation.
-Her material and process choices are led by her concept, which is based on seeking empirical communication with the use of literary devices, rhetoric and figurative language, such as metaphysical conceits and puns, within the visual realm.
 Katherine holds an MFA in Studio Arts-Printmaking and MA TESL from the University of Mississippi (Ole Miss), a BFA Cum Laude from the University of the South (Sewanee) and studied Environmental Art at the Glasgow School of Art in Glasgow Scotland.
-Katherine is also an internationally recognized artist whose print work was recently displayed as a solo exhibition at the famous Grafički Kolektiv Gallery in Belgrade Serbia.
-In August of 2014 she was the invited graphic artist from the United States for the Fine Arts International Assembly, in Visegrad, Republic Srpska, Bosnia and Herzegovinia.
-In the late summer of 2015 she returned to Serbia to participate as a representative artist from the United States for the Tourism Organization of Kraljevo’s 40th Art Colony at Studenica in Serbia.
+Katherine is also an internationally recognized artist whose print work was displayed as a solo exhibition at the famous Grafički Kolektiv Gallery in Belgrade Serbia.
 Her work can be found in printed publications as well as many private and public art collections, including the Mississippi Museum of Art.
 Katherine has also created broadsheets for the famed authors Ace Atkins (Infamous), Jeffrey Eugenides (The Marriage Plot) and the 2013 Pulitzer Prize in Fiction winner Adam Johnson (The Orphan Master’s Son).
-Katherine currently resides in Houston, Texas as Professor of Fine Arts and Head of Printmaking at HCC Central and teaches printmaking at The University of Houston Clear Lake.
+Katherine currently resides in Houston, Texas as Professor of Fine Arts and Division Chair of Studio Arts and Art History in the Center of Excellence for the Visual and Performing Arts at HCC.
 In September of 2015, Katherine began her tenure as President of Print Matters.

 Gissette Padilla was born in Coro, Falcon, Venezuela.
 She moved to Houston, Texas at the age of 8.
 She received her BFA from The University of Houston in 2008 and her MFA from the University of Texas at San Antonio in 2011.
 Her works consist of a combination of drawing, painting, and various printmaking techniques.
 Her work has been exhibited in a number of juried and group exhibitions in Houston, San Antonio, Dallas, Boston, New York, Kentucky, Washington, Sequin, Galveston, Oklahoma, Montana and Austria.
 She has participated in several residencies including, Many Mini Residency at Skydive, Sunblossom Residency, and Sojourn Residency.